 Nevada’s moratorium on evictions will also apply to tenants who can’t pay their rent but will not bar all evictions.
 Exceptions include lease breaches, unlawful activity and nuisance issues.
 The State moratorium is extended until the end of July.
 The CDC announced the extension of the federal evictions moratorium Monday.
 The goal of the State extension is to allow for the counties and courts to offer faster help in the forms of eviction mediation or rental assistance when notices are filed.
 The moratorium will not be extended past the end of July.

 Nevada’s Reopening: What’s happening now

 Just as the State has operated since the start of the pandemic, the State will remain flexible and if situations change, the State will adjust.
-A full list of the current mitigation measures can be found online at NVHealthResponse.nv.gov.
+Above is the most current information regarding Las Vegas, and the full list of the mitigation measures can be found online at NVHealthResponse.nv.gov.